Heyllllo/flutter_chat_plugin/README.md

-# Heyllo Chat Plugin for Flutter
+# Heyllo AI ChatBot Plugin for Flutter

-A Flutter plugin for easily integrating Heyllo Co chatbots into your mobile applications.
-This plugin provides a fully customizable chat interface that connects to Heyllo's AI-powered chatbots through Server-Sent Events (SSE).
+A Flutter plugin for easily integrating AI powered chatbots into your mobile applications through [Heyllo.co](https://heyllo.co).
+This plugin provides a fully customizable chat interface that connects to Heyllo's AI-powered chatbots.

 ## Features

 - 🧠 Integrate AI-powered chatbots with minimal setup
 - 🎨 Fully customizable UI with comprehensive theme support
 - 🔄 Real-time streaming responses with animated typing indicators
-- 📱 Works across all Flutter platforms (iOS, Android, Web, Desktop)
+- 📱 Works across all Flutter platforms (iOS, Android)
 - 🧩 Easy to integrate with existing Flutter apps
 - 💬 Rich message bubbles with avatars and timestamps
 - 🛠️ Advanced error handling and debugging support